xhawk18/s_task/readme.md

 # setjmp_task - A multi-task library implemented by pure C.

 ## Usage
-setjmp_task is designed for easy use, just use task_init_system() to initialize the system, and use task_create to create tasks is OK.
+"setjmp_task" is designed for easy use, just use task_init_system() to initialize the system, and use task_create to create tasks is OK.

 After task_init_system() was called, main_task will be created, and the main function will halt until all tasks are finished.

-setjmp_task is not preemptive multitasking.
+"setjmp_task" is not preemptive multitasking.
 A task need call task_msleep or task_yield to make other tasks hava chance to run.

+"setjmp_task" has been ported to various platforms, such as win32, linux, stm32, stm8, m051.

 ```c
 void sub_task(void *arg) {